 - Degree of hearing loss: It helps to see a hearing professional to find out the type and degree of hearing loss you have.
 They can recommend a device that specifically suits your needs.
 Not all devices are suitable for all degrees of hearing loss.
 For example, some cannot help with severe or profound hearing loss.

 If invisible hearing aids aren’t appropriate for your needs or you’d like more pricing options, there are other types of hearing aids that can be hard to detect:

-- In-the-ear hearing aids are practically invisible, even though they sit inside the outer ear.
+- In-the-ear hearing aids are practically invisible from behind, even though they sit inside the outer ear.

 - Receiver-in-canal (RIC) hearing aids have a visible behind-the-ear casing.
 However, many RIC hearing aids have a transparent, discreet tube that connects the in-ear receiver to the outer part.

 - For people who prefer behind-the-ear hearing aids, some come in hues designed to blend with most hair colors.
 They may not be invisible, but their color can make them harder to see.

 It’s a good idea to see a doctor or hearing professional if you notice you’re having trouble hearing things or finding it difficult to follow conversations.
 If people around you tell you they often have to repeat themselves for you to hear, that’s another sign that you may be experiencing difficulties with your hearing.

 Why is it important to see a doctor for potential hearing loss?
 Some causes of hearing loss are due to an underlying medical condition that may require medical treatment.